vectordotdev/timber-io/_includes/docs/events-and-context/sql-query-event.md

-The SQL query event resresents a SQL query being issued from within your application.
+The `sql_query` event resresents a SQL query being issued from within your application.

 ```
 SELECT * FROM users (0.5ms)